word-sys/puls/README.md

 # PULS - A Modern Terminal System Monitor

-PULS is a modern high-level system monitoring tool that runs in your terminal.
-It is built with Rust and provides a comprehensive, at-a-glance overview of your system's key metrics, including CPU, GPU, memory, network, disk I/O, and processes.
+PULS is a responsive and feature-rich system monitoring dashboard that runs in your terminal.
+It is built with Rust and provides a comprehensive overview of your system's key metrics, including CPU, memory, network, disk I/O, processes, and container status.

 ![PULS Screenshot](https://raw.githubusercontent.com/word-sys/puls/main/screenshot.png)
 ---